solegalli/trainindatablog/_posts/2022-09-11-feature-selection-machine-learning-with-python.md

 When training linear models like linear or logistic regression, multicollinearity may affect model performance.
 Thus, it might be useful to remove correlated features.

-The feature engine contains algorithms that select features based on the feature correlation.
+Feature-engine contains algorithms that select features based on the feature correlation.
 The `SmartCorrelationSelector` finds groups of correlated features and then retains the one with fewer missing data points, higher cardinality or variability, or greater model derived importance.

 How can we find correlated features?
-We can use the pandas.corr method.
+We can use the `pandas.corr` method.

 ```
 import pandas as pd